RajeshMajumder97/academic-website/content/home/skills.md

 - description: 'I am using Python  for the last 1 year'
   name: Python

-- description: 'I am using Python  for the last years '
+- description: 'I am using Lyx/Latex for the last 3 years '
   name: Lyx/Latex